paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

 In this case the Struct Sequence can be created *from* Python (as well as from C).

 For example here is a simple Struct Sequence ``cStructSequence.NTRegistered`` that contains two fields.

-The complete code is in ``src/cpy/StructSequence/cStructSequence.c`` which creates the module ``cStructSequence``.).

-There are three steps in this code:

-- Creating the documentation.
-- Defining the fields.
-- Creating the Struct Sequence description that will define the type.

 First, creating the documentation: